codio/knowledge/source/common/develop/ide/editing/preview.rst

 Using preview
 -------------
-Use the The **Preview** button lets you preview one or more web pages with a simple button press.
-Codio created three default tentries in the Preview menu automatically:
+Using the **Preview** button lets you preview one or more web pages with a simple button press.
+Codio creates three default entries in the Preview menu automatically:

 .. image:: /img/preview-deploy.png
    :alt: Preview Button

 * Project Index - this is the default file to run for your project.
 It can be set by right-clicking a file in the Filetree.
 This option should be used to preview static content (typicall HTML files).
 For PHP, Ruby, etc., you should use the Box URL option.
 * Current File - whichever code file currently has focus.
-This option should only be used to preview static content (typicall HTML files).
-For PHP, Rub, etc., you should use the Box URL option.
+This option should only be used to preview static content (typically HTML files).
+For PHP, Ruby, etc., you should use the Box URL option.
 * Box URL - Use this option for previewing PHP, Ruby, or other server side languages over HTTPS.
 Click here <insert link> for more information on configuring port access for HTTPS.

 If you right-click a file in the file tree or the tab, you can also select **Preview Static**.